Our legislation

 - At a hearing, the Commissioner may require a witness to take an oath or make an affirmation that their evidence will be true;

-- The Commissioner may apply for a search warrant if they suspect a relevant document or other thing might be destroyed; and
+- The Commissioner may apply for a search warrant if they suspect a relevant document or other thing that might be destroyed; and

 - Commonwealth, State and Territory bodies may disclose information (including personal information) to the Commissioner for the purposes of a special inquiry.